Psy-Fer/interARTIC/docs/usage.md

 The “Data Visualisation” section comprises two main parts.

+* Plots produced from pipeline
 * Variants found
-* Plots produced from pipeline

-#### Variants Found
+#### Plots Produced From Pipeline

-This section produces a simple graph/s from the data inside the ```<sample_name>.pass.vcf.gz``` file/s produced by the pipeline.
-If multiple samples are selected, multiple files will be produced (assuming all runs are successful).
+This section enables you to preview the mean amplicon read depth plots produced from the pipeline and simple graph/s from the data inside the ```<sample_name>.pass.vcf.gz``` file/s produced by the pipeline.

-The 'Produce Graphs' button creates the graph/s.
-The vertical lines on the graph represent a variant, with the specific numerical position of the variant on the bottom axis.
-The mutation that occurred is labelled REF -> ALT, meaning that the nucleotide/s in the reference genome are on the left of the arrow, and the variant is on the right of the arrow.
-The height of the vertical line indicates the read depth of the specific variant.
 To download the graph, click on the 'Download' hyperlink in the lower-left corner of the graph of interest.

-These graphs, as mentioned, require interARTIC to read the ```<sample_name>.pass.vcf.gz``` file/s from the output folder.
-If there are no such files found, then no graphs will be produced.
-If you would not like the web app to access this, please click the “Disable” option under “Enable VCF graphs to be generated?” and click the 'Confirm' button.
-When you are no longer given the option to produce the graphs, and the status of the “Enable VCF graphs to be generated?” section is “Disabled” this is complete.
-If you would like to re-enable the graphs to be produced, just select “Enable” and once again confirm.
-The functionality should be restored.

 If no ```<sample_name>.pass.vcf.gz``` files are found in the output folder, the message “Vcf graph could not be made: No pass.vfc.gz file/s found in the output folder.” will be displayed.
 As no files of the suitable format have been found, these graph/s cannot be produced.
 This may be due to errors or problems during the pipeline, so checking error messages in the progress page's standard output section is important.

+#### Variants Found

 Beneath each of the graphs, a summarised version of the ```<sample_name>.pass.vcf.gz``` file is displayed in the form of a table.
 Each row corresponds to a different variant found and they are ordered in increasing numerical order based on their position on the chromosome.

-#### Plots Produced From Pipeline

-This section enables you to preview the mean amplicon read depth plots produced from the pipeline.
-The bar plot shows the mean amplicon read depth over the amplicons, while the box plot shows the mean amplicon read depth over the read groups.

-These plots are accessed from the output folder, and require a copy of them to be saved into the interARTIC web app’s folder to enable previewing.
-If you would not like this to happen, please disable the feature by selecting the “Disable” option under the “Would you like the plots to be previewed?” section, and clicking the 'Confirm' button.
-The status should be updated to say “Disabled” and the plots will be automatically removed from the interARTIC web app's folder.
-To re-enable previewing, select “Enable” and press the 'Confirm' button again, and the option to preview graphs should be restored.

-If no barplot.png or boxplot.png files are found in the output folder, the message “Plots cannot be previewed: No plots were found in the output folder.” will be displayed.
-As no files in suitable format have been found, these graph/s cannot be previewed.
-This may be due to errors or problems during the pipeline, so checking error messages in the progress page's standard output section is important.